Wacky-Mole/RareMagicPortal/README.md

   * > https://valheim.thunderstore.io/package/Smoothbrain/ServerCharacters/

 ## Change Log:
+        Version 2.5.0
+            Updated for Mistlands, ItemManager, Added ConfigMaxWeight for all portals (maybe individual in future) Added Drop configs for Fluid,Crystals and Drink Messed up All your configs, no need to thank me with a donation.
         Version 2.4.8
             Removed SteamAPI for actual crossplay.
 Made it so Server doesn't get updated for no named Portal Fixed Icons